Need Sales Funnel Help? Click Here! >>

 So many of our clients come to us because they have a product or service that they want to sell online.

-They have a physical product, digital product, membership site, coaching offer or some other service that they want to sell.
+They have a physical product, digital product, membership site, coaching offer, or other service they want to sell.
 After all, that's why we're in business.

-Sometimes it's a physical product to be sold on Amazon or Shopify.
-Other times it's a digital course sold on Kajabi or Teachable.
+Sometimes, it's a physical product sold on Amazon or Shopify.
+Other times, it's a digital course sold on Kajabi or Teachable.
 For the sake of our conversation, the technology or platform is pretty much irrelevant at this point.

 You Need Sales Material...

 (Forgive me if you've already got sales material up.
-You'd be surprised how many people we talk to that want to promote a product online but don't have anywhere people can buy it!)
+You'd be surprised how many people we talk to who want to promote a product online but don't have anywhere people can buy it!)

-So the thing about promoting products online is there are a million different ways to do it.
-One commonality though, between all of them, is that you need to have some sales material to get a conversion...
-Somebody buying your stuff.
+So, the thing about promoting products online is there are a million different ways to do it.
+One commonality, though, is that you need to have some sales material to get a conversion...
+Somebody is buying your stuff.

-The point is, you need to have a sales pipeline in place BEFORE you start promoting it.
+The point is that you need to have a sales pipeline before you start promoting it.

 Promoting A Digital Product - A Quick Test